-Indicator Data sources Measures to ensure data quality Processing of data Proportion of data estimated (Availability of data) 1.
-Energy performance of the po rtfolio · Energy intensity (kWh / sq.m. / year) & GHG intensity (kg CO 2 / sq.m. / year) Smart meters, conventional meters, invoices, tenant information, grid operators Where possible smart meters are used to collect energy data.
+Indicator Data sources Measures to ensure data quality Processing of data Proportion of data estimated (Availability of Energy intensity (kWh / Smart meters, Where possible smart All energy data is data) Energy Intensity: sq.m. / year) & GHG intensity (kg CO 2 / sq.m. / year conventional meters, invoices, tenant information, grid operators meters are used to collect energy data.
 All data is subject to (automated) controls.
 Automated controls in Scaler (an ESG data platform) identify outliers in the data and substantial changes compared to previous year.
 A dedicated team member analyses the data on building level.
-The fund controller analyses the data on portfolio level.
-All data All energy data is collected and entered in our ESG-template.
+The fund controller analyses the data on portfolio level. collected and entered in our ESG-template.
 This template is uploaded in our datahub, where automated controls on the data are performed.
 The template is transferred to our ESG advisor Cooltree, which uses the platform Scaler.
 Scaler uploads the data in their ESG platform, where checks and analyses on the data take place.
-Energy Intensity: 6.9% of the data is estimated.
-GHG Intensity: 3.8% of the data is estimated (both at portfolio level) number of kWp administration regarding PV panels is administered in our internal administration system.
-All data is checked using the 4- completing a PV panel project the data is entered into our internal administration by dedicated eyes principle and the data is subject to automated controls administration officers Improving the coverage of A & B labels Vabi EPA NTA 8800 is used to determine energy labels.
+0% of the data is estimated.
+GHG Intensity: 0% of the data is estimated (both at portfolio level) On-site renewable energy (installed kWp) Internal administration All data regarding PV panels is administered in our internal administration system.
+All data is checked using the 4-eyes principle and the data is subject to automated controls After completing a PV panel project the data is entered into our internal administration by dedicated administration officers No data is estimated.
+Coverage of A labels and BREEAM Very Good or higher labels Vabi EPA NTA 8800 is used to determine energy labels.
+BREEAM-NL provides the BREEAM- certificates.
 The Vabi EPA software is BRL-9501 attested and compliant with ISSO 82 and NTA 8800.
 An automated process is used to convert the data from Vabi to our internal administration system.
-Data regarding energy labels is transported from Vabi to our internal software system using an automated process.
-No data is estimated.
-2. Adaptation to climate risks Climate Risk Monitor (CRM) CRM is a geographic information system (GIS) that uses geographical files, graphs and tables.
-By doing so, CRM simulates the various climate scenarios from the KNMI to assess climate risk at the property level.
-The properties are plotted in the CRM to identify climate risks for each building.
-In addition, the Fund consults an external advisor to assess the vulnerability of the properties to climate risk.
-No data is estimated in the CRM.
-Data used to assess the vulnerability of the properties to climate risks is partially based on desktop research and estimated by the external advisor.
-3. Enhance local biodiversity Internal administration All data is administered in our internal administration system.
-All data is checked using the 4- eyes principle The ecological asset plans are provided by an external ecologist and stored in our internal administration by the property and asset managers.
-No data is estimated 4.
-Inclusion & well-being within communities Renting out (certain assigned) apartment blocks with priority to senior tenants Internal a.s.r. system, SAP 4 eyes principles, data is subject to internal controls and controls by our external auditor.
-Asset management determines which apartments are feasible for senior tenants and are rented out with No data is estimated
+The Assessor assesses the BREEAM-NL project.
+The Assessor Data regarding energy labels is transported from Vabi to our internal software system using an automated process.
+Data regarding BREEAM certificates is entered into our internal administration by dedicated administration officers.
+(Automated) No data is estimated.